progrium/docker-plugins/README.md

 # docker-plugins

-A Docker container for running [plugn](https://github.com/progrium/plugn) plugins that respond to Docker events, and a collection of generally useful Docker plugins.
+A Docker container for running [plugn](https://github.com/progrium/plugn) plugins that respond to Docker events, and a builtin collection of generally useful Docker plugins.

 ## Using docker-plugins